NVentimiglia/BitSerializer/README.md

 # BitSerializer
 - Minimal binary serializer designed for performance.
 - Optimized for games / high performance apps.
-- Uses a strictured layout, minimal headers, no box cast, and no reflection for maximum speed.
+- Uses a structured layout, minimal headers, no box cast, and no reflection for maximum speed.
 - Supports primiatives, arrays, and objects using the IBitModel interface.
 - One class, One interface.